The Super Bowl LX matchup is set: the New England Patriots vs. the Seattle Seahawks. For Hoosiers, picking a side is complicated.

 Channel: NBC / Peacock * Halftime Show: Bad Bunny

-Whether you’re rooting for the "Mr. Irrelevant" story in New England or the breakout IU tight end in Seattle, Indiana’s presence will be felt all over the field in Santa Clara.
+Whether you’re rooting for the "Mr. Irrelevant" story in New England or the breakout tight end, free safety, and rookie defensive tackle in Seattle, Indiana and Notre Dame's presence will be felt all over the field in Santa Clara.

 Share This Post